Meatu District

 Meatu District is one of the five districts of the Simiyu Region of Tanzania.
 It is bordered to the north by the Itilima District, to the west by the Maswa District and Shinyanga Region to the east by the Arusha Region, to the southeast by the Manyara Region and to the south by the Singida Region.
 Its district capital is the town of Mwanhuzi.

-According to the 2002 Tanzania National Census, the population of Meatu District was 248,949.

-According to the 2012 Tanzania National Census, the population of Meatu District was 299,619.